giros-dit/python-ngsi-ld-client/docs/SubscriptionCommon.md

 # SubscriptionCommon

-5.2.12 represents a Context Subscription.
+5.2.12 This datatype represents a Context Subscription.

 ## Properties